-Local food systems are complex networks that involve a great number of people, both employers and consumers, in food production (agriculture), processing, distribution, consumption, and food waste recovery.
+Food systems are complex networks that involve a great number of people, both employers and consumers, in food production (agriculture), processing, distribution, consumption, and food waste recovery.
+Our Local Food System, also known as a Regional Food System, reaches beyond the City of Greater Sudbury boundaries to include nearby agricultural lands and communities.
 It is the intent of this Plan to strengthen Greater Sudbury's Local Food System as a whole in addition to the individual components.